weisberglab/beav/README.md

 **--genbank**

-GenBank files can be used as the input file when the genbank option is used.
+A GenBank file can be used as the input file when the genbank option is used.

 # Examples
 **Minimal run**